Callechelys leucoptera

 Callechelys leucoptera is an eel in the family Ophichthidae (worm/snake eels).
 It was described by Jean Cadenat in 1954.
 It is a tropical, marine eel which is known from the eastern Atlantic Ocean, including Senegal to Côte d'Ivoire.
 It is known to dwell at a depth of 45 metres.
 It inhabits shallow waters where it forms burrows in the sand, which are sometimes exposed during low tide.
 Males can reach a maximum total length of 73 centimetres, but more commonly reach a TL of 50 centimetres.

-C. leucoptera is preyed upon by the African wedgefish (Rhynchobatus luebberti) and the white grouper (Epinephelus aeneus).
+Callechelys leucoptera is preyed upon by the African wedgefish (Rhynchobatus luebberti) and the white grouper (Epinephelus aeneus).